Avala

 Our response SLA

-The commitments we hold ourselves to.
-Miss these and we owe you an explanation (and usually a bigger bounty).
+Miss these targets and we owe you an explanation.
+Usually a bigger bounty, too.

 Initial acknowledgment